NanYoMy/PICO-VS2010/README.md

 # PICO-VS2010
-this project is a face detect implemented by C++. it's the fastest face detect algorithm i had even seen.
+this project we implemented the PICO face detect algorithm in C++. it's the fastest face detect algorithm i had even seen. we also had compiler a "pico.exe" for quick using. just double click it, enjoying this project.